syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

 export WORKER="kind-worker"
 ```

-If your are using your own pre-existing cluster, set the `WORKER` environment
+If you are using your own pre-existing cluster, set the `WORKER` environment
 variable to the name of the kubectl context used to communicate to it.

 ### Install Flux